Nicaragua: Hefty prison terms for farm leaders in protests

-MANAGUA, Nicaragua (AP) — A Nicaraguan judge has given lengthy prison terms to three farmers’ leaders who participated in protests against President Daniel Ortega’s government.
+MANAGUA, Nicaragua (AP) — A judge on Monday gave lengthy prison terms to three farmers’ leaders who participated in protests against President Daniel Ortega’s government, citing them for terrorism and other alleged crimes that their defenders consider political and trumped-up.

-Defense lawyer Julio Montenegro says the penalties are 216 years for Medardo Mairena, 210 years for Pedro Mena and 159 years for Luis Orlando Pineda.
+Julio Montenegro, defense lawyer for Medardo Mairena, said his client, who represented the opposition Civic Alliance in failed peace talks last year, received 216 years while Pedro Mena got 210 and Luis Orlando Pineda 159.

-Mairena was convicted in the death of four police officers and a civilian during last year’s unrest, when large demonstrations demanded Ortega quit.
-Mairena was also accused of “terrorism.”
+Montenegro called Mairena’s sentence “the most exaggerated” — prosecutors had sought far lesser sentences of 73 years for Mairena and 30 for Pineda.

-Montenegro rejected the charges and the sentences, calling Mairena’s sentence “the most exaggerated.”
-Prosecutors had sought far lesser sentences for all three — in Mairena’s case, 73 years.
+“He is an inquisitor,” Montenegro said of the judge responsible for the sentences.

 Most Read Nation & World Stories